-Use this line to report any AMT adjustment resulting from refiguring a gain or loss from the sale or exchange of property during the year, or from refiguring a casualty gain or loss to business or income-producing property.
+Use this line to report any AMT adjustment resulting from refiguring:

+- A gain or loss from the sale or exchange of property, - A casualty gain or loss to business or income-producing property, or - A capital loss carryover.

-Make an entry on this line only if you reported gain or loss on Form 4797, Sales of Business Property, Schedule D (Form 1040), Capital Gains and Losses, or Form 4684, Casualties and Thefts, for property that has a different basis for the AMT than for the regular tax.
+Make an entry on this line if you reported gain or loss on Form 4797, Sales of Business Property, Schedule D (Form 1040), Capital Gains and Losses, or Form 4684, Casualties and Thefts, for property that has a different basis for the AMT than for the regular tax.
 Refigure your gain or loss for those forms.
 When figuring your adjusted basis, take into account any AMT adjustments you made this year or in previous years that affect basis.

-Enter on line 9 the difference between the gain or loss reported for the regular tax and that figured for the AMT.
-If (a) the AMT gain is less than the regular tax gain, (b) the AMT loss is more than the regular tax loss, or (c) you have an AMT loss and a regular tax gain, enter the difference as a negative amount.
+Enter on line 9 the difference between the gain or loss, if any, reported for the regular tax and that figured for the AMT.
+If (a) the AMT gain is less than the regular tax gain, (b) the AMT loss is more than the regular tax loss, or (c) you have an AMT loss and a regular tax gain (or no gain or loss for the regular tax), enter the difference as a negative amount.